20

 My head was empty.
 Blissfully, beautifully empty.

-The world around them spun in celebration- too loud, too gleaming, too eager to turn their moment into a spectacle.
+The world around them spun in celebration, too loud, too gleaming and too eager to turn their moment into a spectacle.

-But Vedant didn't flinch.
-Didn't look away.
-He stood steady, still- his gaze the only anchor Diya had in that too bright room.
+But he didn't flinch, didn't look away.
+He stood steady and still, his gaze the only anchor Diya had in that too bright room.

 He bowed.